Tropicana Field: Rays Summer Concert Series

 Beginning in 2007, the Rays organized a "Summer Concert Series" in which a mix of major and lesser-known performers of many different musical genres performed after select home games for no extra charge beyond the price of the game ticket.
 The concerts were usually scheduled after Friday- or Saturday-night games, with more kid-oriented acts performing after Sunday-afternoon games.
 The usual procedure was for a portable stage to be rolled out onto centerfield immediately after the final out of the ballgame, with the music starting soon thereafter.
 For most shows, fans were allowed to come down onto the playing field to watch the performance up close.

 The first after-baseball concert featured nostalgia act Sha Na Na in June 2007.
 The event was so successful that the Rays booked a series of shows for the following season, usually increasing attendance for those games.
-Participating artists have included The Beach Boys, Los Lobos, LL Cool J, Sister Hazel, Kacey Musgraves, The Jacksons, REO Speedwagon, ZZ Top, Weezer, Kenny Loggins, Avril Lavigne, Joan Jett, and The Wiggles, among many others, totaling over 80 shows in all.
+Participating artists have included The Beach Boys, Los Lobos, LL Cool J, Sister Hazel, Kacey Musgraves, The Jacksons, REO Speedwagon, ZZ Top, Weezer, Kenny Loggins, Avril Lavigne, Joan Jett, Jimmy Eat World, and The Wiggles, among many others, totaling over 80 shows in all.

 In some seasons, the number of postgame concerts was as high as a dozen.
 The number dwindled to two in 2017, and before the 2018 season, the Rays announced that they would discontinue the concert series due to "stress on the artificial turf".

 On April 27, 2023, the Rays announced that the Summer Concert Series would return to celebrate their 25th anniversary season.
 The first artist announced was AJR, who would perform after the Friday, May 19 game against the Milwaukee Brewers.
 The concert proved to be a success, and the team soon announced two more acts, Lee Brice on Friday, August 11, and the "I Love The 90's" Tour, featuring Vanilla Ice, Rob Base, Montell Jordan, and Tone Loc, on Friday, September 8.

+Two postgame concerts remain scheduled during the 2026 Tampa Bay Rays season.
+Country music artist Cole Swindell is set to perform after the May 30, 2026 game against the Los Angeles Angels.
+The second scheduled performance will feature Jordan Davis after the August 15 game against the Baltimore Orioles.

+Tickets and Admission

+Admission to Tampa Bay Rays Summer Concert Series performances is included with the purchase of a game ticket, however field access wristbands can be purchased in addition to the game ticket.
+Ticket availability, seating details, and concert announcements are generally released through the team's official website and seasonal promotional schedules.